 Several countries and international bodies have called for restraint and de-escalation of tensions between India and Pakistan.

-The US has even advised its citizens in Lahore to leave the area due to potential airspace violations and security concerns.
-China has also called for peace and stability.
+During Operation Sindoor, the United States expressed concern and advised its citizens in Lahore to leave the area due to security concerns.

 Also Read: